 Here’s a tip to keep in mind: the count is for number of advertisers over the past 12 months or more, not the number of advertisers at a time.
 Consider a bigger number than what you might have thought.

 Alright, so what if it is really heated and competitive.
 That’s a good sign when you’re in great company, right?
 But are there people looking for it?
-You’re going to want to know how many searches there are each day for this unknown keyword.
+You’re going to want to make the call on how many searches there are each day for this unknown keyword.

 Of course you don’t want to go tossing money at keywords just because of their attractiveness.
 “These need to match my budget!” you say.
-“Don’t’ forget Cost per click,” you say.
+“Don’t forget Cost per Month,” you say.

 Since Related Keywords builds lists from keywords your competitors are already buying, you narrow the field by establishing the ground rules.
 Have you captured the performance that matters most to you?

 - Searches per day.
 Check.
-And by local phrase.
+And by local search volume.
 Check.

 - Like a good restaurant.
 Not empty, but we won’t have to fight too hard for a table.
 Advertiser count.
 Check.